-Helen Epstein is the author of six books of literary non-fiction.
+Helen Epstein is the author, co-author or translator of ten books of literary non-fiction.
 They include the ground-breaking Children of the Holocaust, one of the first books to examine the inter-generational transmission of trauma; the biography Joe Papp: An American Life; and the memoir Where She Came From: A Daughter's Search for Her Mother's History.
 All were named New York Times Notable Books of the Year.

-For 12 years, she taught journalism as New York University while free-lancing.
+For 12 years, she taught journalism at New York University while freelancing.
 Her work has appeared in the New York Times, Washington Post, Boston Globe, New York, The New Yorker, ARTnews and other magazines.
 She now writes regularly for the New England online magazine The Arts Fuse.

 In 2010, Helen co-founded Plunkett Lake Press eBooks which re-issues classics of non-fiction in electronic form on multiple platforms, making them available anywhere in the world.